 Björk, Coldplay, Eminem, Imagine Dragons, Maroon 5, Paul McCartney, U2, and other artists have presented various VR experiences.
 MelodyVR app offers a selection of live shows of hundreds of musicians for fans to stream on VR headsets or other devices.

-VR technology not only empowers fans to “attend” gigs remotely.
+The use of virtual reality in the media industry not only empowers fans to “attend” gigs remotely.
 They may take the best seats or watch the concert from backstage, jump on stage with the band, soar over the crowd, and enjoy other viewpoints and interactions impossible in real life.
 The experiences can be available to people worldwide regardless of their income level, disability, or other barriers.

 Major music events, such as Coachella, Lollapalooza, Sziget, or Tomorrowland, have also experimented with VR applications and 360-degree videos.
 VR experiences may help scale the festivals, increase their audience, and generate extra revenue through VR content sales.